HISTORY OF EXHIBITION CENTRE LIVERPOOL

 Work began on Exhibition Centre Liverpool in January 2014.
 Exhibition Centre Liverpool opened in September 2015.
 Pullman Liverpool opened in February 2016.

 The ACC Liverpool Group was identified as key to boosting Liverpool's image as a city in which to live, work and invest.
-They play a key role in the city's economic growth, actively supporting Liverpool, Merseyside and Northwest-based employees, businesses and supplier.
+It plays a key role in the city's economic growth, actively supporting Liverpool, Merseyside and Northwest-based employees, businesses and supplier.
 In our first year alone, we hosted more than 200 events and 665,000 delegates, and made an economic contribution to Liverpool City region of more than £200 million.
 Since then, we have attracted over 5 million visitors to more than 2,700 events and generated £1.1bn in economic benefit for the local economy.
 Exhibition Centre Liverpool has just as an important role, not only providing more exhibition space but also the 216 bedroom Pullman hotel, increasing Liverpool’s city bed-stock and raising the number of rooms on site to over 650.